Basketball is more than a sport; it is a religion in America. The NBA is one of the most followed sports in America and around the world.

 $446,446

-"The Heart of the Game" is a 2005 documentary that offers a compelling look at the Roosevelt Roughriders, a high school girls' basketball team in Seattle.
-Led by their passionate coach, Bill Resler, the team's journey is both inspiring and deeply human.
+"The Heart of the Game" (2005) is a captivating documentary that shines a light on the Roosevelt Roughriders, a high school girls' basketball team based in Seattle.
+Guided by the enthusiastic Coach Bill Resler, the documentary chronicles their inspiring journey, blending the thrill of competition with a deeply human narrative.

 Recommended: